MoBran/bi2_project/README.md

 **It is assumed that you have the two csv files go_track_tracks.csv and go_track_trackspoints.csv in the [data](data) dir.**
+The data is available at the [uci machine learning repository](https://archive.ics.uci.edu/ml/datasets/GPS+Trajectories)

 1. Download and install [anaconda](https://www.anaconda.com/download/)
 2. Create a conda environment by entering: